 Anyhoos, flip the canvas over again and slide the brass washer over the shaft, followed by the dial mounting hex nut.

 Gently press the hour hand onto the shaft, followed by the minute hand.
 Insert the cap nut to secure.

 And that’s all there is to making a Da Vinci canvas clock.
 Easy, right?!!

 I haven’t figured out where to hang this one yet.
-So for now it’s resting on a small wood stool.
+So, for now, it’s resting on a small wooden stool.
 Using a thick square canvas makes it easy to balance.

 Plus, I really love the chunkiness of this type of canvas.

 Not only is turning a canvas into a clock a unique and functional way to display the time, but the possibilities to customize the theme or style are endless.

 If you like the idea of making a Da Vinci canvas clock, don’t forget to pin the tutorial for later.

 Sharing is caring 😉

 Oh, and if you’re looking for some of the things we used, we’ve got you covered.
 Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry, it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉